Intermediate Academics (4-6)

 We use our knowledge of basic facts to extend our skills to long multiplication and division, build problem-solving skills and explore Geometry.

 We study various regions of the United States to learn about their unique qualities and to see how they are interdependent.

 The topics covered in fourth grade Science include light, sound, electricity, magnets, ecosystems, adaptations, life cycles and body systems.
 Process and inquiry skills are a major part of the curriculum and are addressed through a variety of experiments and activities.

 In fifth grade, we focus on comprehension, expanding vocabulary, and fluency.
 We explore concepts such as main idea, compare and contrast, and figurative language.
 Grammar and the writing process are integrated throughout the curriculum as students respond to literature, write reports, journal, develop a narrative, and develop opinion pieces.

-In fifth grade, we focus on the concepts with physical science including how matter is too small to be seen, how the weight of matter is conserved, and that the gravitational force exerted by Earth on objects is directed down.
+We study concepts with physical science including how matter is too small to be seen, how the weight of matter is conserved, and that the gravitational force exerted by Earth on objects is directed down.
 Also, we explore the concepts of life science including how the food chain is a cycle of energy.
 Finally, we explore earth and space science.
-Some of concepts explored during the earth and space unit include the apparent brightness of stars, day and night, and the understanding of shadows.
+Some of the concepts explored during the earth and space unit include the apparent brightness of stars, day and night, and the understanding of shadows.

-Students learn how scientific investigations are conducted and how to understand the findings of the investigation.
-Students then study cells and the importance of respecting life at all stages.
-Next, we learn about the different body systems and that our body is a dwelling place of the Holy Spirit.
-Finally, we learn about the beauty of God’s earth by studying the layers of the Earth, plate tectonics, volcanoes and earthquakes.
+Students use StemScopes and learn how scientific investigations are conducted and how to understand the findings of the investigation.
+Students then study Earth and Space, such as the formation of Motion and Galaxies, all the way to Human impact on the Earth.
+Finally, we learn about the beauty of God’s earth by studying the layers of the Earth, plate tectonics, volcanoes, and earthquakes.